complytime/complybeacon/docs/DESIGN.md

 **Purpose**: To enrich log records with compliance-related context by querying the `compass` service.
 This is the core logic that transforms a simple policy check into an actionable compliance event.

 **Key Responsibilities**:
-> Note: Cache and async patterns are currently unimplemented
+* Maintains a local, in-memory cache of previously enriched data to reduce API calls and improve performance.
-* Local Cache: Maintains a local, in-memory cache of previously enriched data for fast lookups.
+* Queries the Compass API for enrichment data based on attributes in the log record.

-* Asynchronous API Calls: Puts requests for cache misses into a separate queue and uses a background worker to call the compass API.
+* Skips enrichment on API failures, tagging the log record with an enrichment_status: skipped attribute to enable graceful degradation.

-* Graceful Degradation: Skips enrichment on API failures, tagging the log record with an enrichment_status: skipped attribute.
+* Adds the returned enrichment data as new attributes to the log record.

 ### 4. Compass

 **Purpose**: A centralized lookup service that provides compliance context.
 It's the source of truth for mapping policies to standards and risk attributes.

 **Key Responsibilities**:
 * Receiving an EnrichmentRequest from `truthbeam`.

-* Performing a lookup based on policy.id and the policy details.
+* Performing a lookup based on the policy details.

-* Returning an EnrichmentResponse with a compliance result, relevant baselines, and requirements.
+* Returning an EnrichmentResponse with compliance attributes.